afontainec/chinchay-docs/docs/docs/overview.md

 ## File Structure: Model-View-Controller (MVC) Architecture

-For starters, lets begin with a disclaimer: I did not reinvent the wheel.
+For starters, let's begin with a disclaimer: I did not reinvent the wheel.
 Chinchay uses the state-of-the-art, in this case it was MVC Architecture.
 If you do not know what that is, here are a list of useful links:

 *  [Techterm article](https://techterms.com/definition/mvc)
 *  [Tutorialspoint definition](https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm)